hzhou3/hzhou3.github.io/_publications/hash.md

 ---

 ## Description
 Design a concurrent hash table on GPU using CUDA.
-In this project, a chainig desing used to solve conflicts.
+In this project, a chaining design used to solve conflicts.

 ## What Done